 While the brand has mostly utilised aluminium to create its bezel inserts, it launched the Cerachrom bezel in 2005.
 The Cerachrom ceramic bezel was fitted to the GMT-Master II collection, and subsequently, all aluminium bezels were replaced with Cerachrom bezel across the Rolex Daytona, Sea-Dweller and Submariner collections.
 Thus, if a Rolex watch flaunts a ceramic bezel insert, it is more likely to have a six-digit reference number.

 In simple words, the Rolex reference numbers have evolved from four, five to six digits, and it simultaneously reflects the development of the timepieces themselves.
 However, if you want to know more about how to find the Rolex serial number, read A Comprehensive Guide to Rolex Serial Numbers.
-If you are looking to ‘sell Rolex’ or ‘sell my Rolex’ for cash, try to find out your watch’s serial number foremost.
+If you are looking to ‘How to sell my Rolex watch online’ for cash, try to find out your watch’s serial number foremost.
 This will enable you to establish the price that you are likely to secure from professional and trustworthy watch buyers in London or anywhere in the UK.